 - Next, give your hair a deep side part.

-- Twist the hair back on one side, and secure with bobby pins.
-It will give the same super-chic effect.
+- Part the hair back on one side, and secure with bobby pins; It will give the same super-chic effect.
+Then add accessories if needed.

 A center part and a lot of volume work beautifully for full curls, which can be styled using the same principles as #8.
 Keep in mind Fekkai's advice: